A Good Life And A Good Death: What Is Palliative Care?

 This interview has been edited for clarity and length.

-What is palliative care and how is it different from hospice?
+What is palliative care, and how is it different from hospice?

 Palliative care is attending to the physical, emotional and spiritual suffering of patients and families who are dealing with a serious illness.
 Hospice is a type of palliative care that we provide in the last six months of life.
 And I would say hospice is even distinct from end-of-life care, which is really the care of patients in the last days and hours of their lives.

-In our country hospice is overwhelmingly provided in a patient's home or in a nursing home, whereas palliative care is available at any stage of an illness.
-And so we can see people in the hospital, we can see people in clinics when they come to see their oncologist or their cardiologist.
+In our country, hospice is overwhelmingly provided in a patient's home or in a nursing home, whereas palliative care is available at any stage of an illness.
+And so we can see people in the hospital; we can see people in clinics when they come to see their oncologist or their cardiologist.
 With palliative care, you can have us on your team just right alongside care like chemotherapy or dialysis — we're meant to attend to your quality of life.
-And in an ideal circumstance we will be there when you decide to transition to hospice.
+And in an ideal circumstance, we will be there when you decide to transition to hospice.

 How common is it now to have palliative care specialists available?

-There's actually very few of us and many of us are concentrated in the big cities.
-So in rural areas or in nonacademic teaching hospitals there's definitely a shortage of palliative care docs around the country.
+There's actually very few of us, and many of us are concentrated in the big cities.
+So in rural areas or in nonacademic teaching hospitals, there's definitely a shortage of palliative care docs around the country.
 Our presence and the need for us is growing though.
-So for example the American Society of Clinical Oncology now has a recommendation that at the time of diagnosis of a serious illness, palliative care should be involved.
+So for example, the American Society of Clinical Oncology now has a recommendation that at the time of diagnosis of a serious illness, palliative care should be involved.
 Patients with a serious illness can ask for a consultation with the palliative care team if their other care providers don't bring it up, either in a hospital or a clinic setting.

-We have studies that show that for patients with, for example, metastatic lung cancer, if they got palliative care right alongside their cancer treatment — as opposed to just getting cancer treatment alone — the patients actually lived longer and had better quality of life scores.
+We have studies that show that for patients with, for example, metastatic lung cancer, if they got palliative care right alongside their cancer treatment — as opposed to just getting cancer treatment alone — the patients actually lived longer and had better quality-of-life scores.

 That Good Night